-"It is our mission to provide our customers high quality water that is constantly tested at the lowest possible cost with exemplary customer service."
+"Our mission is to provide the customers of the Suffolk County Water Authority the highest quality water at the lowest possible cost with excellent customer service."

 PROFILE

 The Suffolk County Water Authority is a self-supporting, public benefit corporation operating under the authority of the Public Authorities Law of the State of New York.
 It is without taxing power and operates as a business enterprise.
 It is neither an agency of New York State nor Suffolk County government.